 Driving Interface The Driving interface, also known as the Head-Up Display (HUD), is a set of on-screen buttons and levers that overlay on the 3D view.
 It is visible by default when using Train Simulator.
 This also comes in two forms - Full and Mini.
-These can be activated using F3 and F4 .
+These can be activated using F3 and F4.

 PC Mouse Use the mouse to move controls in the 3D cab of the train.
 This mode requires that cab view be used (press 1 to select cab view).

-PC Keyboard All controls have a keyboard key assigned to them, however, these can vary from train to train depending on available functionality.
+can vary from train to train depending on available functionality.

 Xbox 360 Controller An USB Xbox 360 Controller pad can be used.
-See Section 6 : Game Controller for the key mappings.
+See Section 6: Game

+Controller for the key mappings.

-If using the mouse to manipulate train controls in the cab, first switch to the cab view (see Section 4.14 : Changing the Point of View) and then left-click on the control, and, holding down the left mouse button, drag the control in the direction desired.
+If using the mouse to manipulate train controls in the cab, first switch to the cab view (see Section 4.14: Changing the Point of View) and then left-click on the control, and, holding down the left mouse button, drag the control in the direction desired.
 Look at the locomotive-specific information in the Driver Manual for details of the in-cab controls.
 Controls which can be manipulated have tool tips associated with them.
 Tool tips on controls can be enabled or disabled using the User Hints setting under Gameplay Settings.